danielwrobert/wp-init/README.md

 ## Requirements

 This script assumes you have [WP-CLI](https://developer.wordpress.org/cli/commands/) setup and configured.
+If you want to install a WooCommerce environment with this script, you will also need to have the [woo-test-environment](https://github.com/nielslange/woo-test-environment) extension installed (you will be prompted during the installation).